Services

 Individual Therapy

 Seeing a therapist is not an admission of personal failure or weakness.
 Seeking individuals to add to your network of support is a strength to be honored.
 Our Chicago psychotherapists are here to support.
-Our therapists have training utilizing Dialectical Behavior Therapy , Cognitive Behavioral Therapy, Sensorimotor Psychotherapy, and Sex Positive/Kink Friendly frameworks.
+Our therapists have training utilizing Dialectical Behavior Therapy , Cognitive Behavioral Therapy, Sensorimotor Psychotherapy, IFS, and Sex Positive/Kink friendly frameworks.

 Find A Therapist

-Sex Positive/Kink Allied/Polly Friendly Therapy
+Sex Positive/Kink & Polly Friendly Therapy

 Exploring connection, intimacy, and sex can feel uncomfortable.
 You worry about being judged or spending time educating a provider on the basics of your relationship(s), sexuality or kink identity.
 Our therapists wont yuck your yum or ask you to educate us.
 We support clients who are curious or who currently engage in sexual activities or identifies outside what is considered mainstream.

-I create a safe, judgement-free environment aimed to help clients decrease shame, increase connection, and advocate for the right to pleasure.
+We create a safe, judgement-free environment aimed to help clients decrease shame, increase connection, and advocate for the right to pleasure.

 Find A Therapist